Cost of Attendance

 Yellow Ribbon Scholarship

 As of Spring 2016, the University of Mississippi is an unlimited Yellow Ribbon School.
 Yellow Ribbon is a VA program that helps those students with 100% VA benefit, pay the difference between in-state and out-of-state tuition.
 Dependents whose parent is not at 100% may still be eligible for in-state tuition, as long as they are using the GI Bill when they begin classes.
-For more specific information regarding this scholarship, call Mr. Michael Howland, Veteran and Military Services Coordinator, at 662-915-5021 or email at email@example.com.
+Read more specific information regarding the Yellow Ribbon Scholarship, or contact Mr. Michael Howland, Veteran and Military Services Coordinator, at 662-915-5021 or firstname.lastname@example.org.

 Military/Dependent Non-Resident Scholarship